The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of the stellar halo: Discussion

-The fact that the high-[Sr/Ba] stars are very old appears to be also in agreement with our more realistic simulations shown in the present paper.
-We expect this outcome to be correct even if we consider a different r-process event, as it is the case for the stochastic approach (as illustrated in \citealt{Cescutti14} for magneto rotational driven SNe and in \citealt{Cescutti15} for neutron star mergers), although the exact definition of the age range expected for these stars can vary depending on the nucleosynthetic assumptions.
-This stresses the importance to obtain a high-resolution in age estimates in the very early phases of the galaxy assembly.
+Note that, consistently with the results obtained with the cosmological simulation (Section~\ref{sec:srba}), in the stochastic model the high-[Sr/Ba] population is very old, formed before the r-process events start to enrich the ISM.
+The reason is that in the stochastic volume the mixing is instantaneous and the typically abundant r-process enrichment erases the chemical signature of the rotating massive stars pollution.
+We expect this outcome to be correct even if we consider a different r-process event, as it is the case for the stochastic approach (as illustrated in \citealt{Cescutti14} for magneto-rotational driven SNe and in \citealt{Cescutti15} for neutron star mergers), although the exact definition of the age range expected for these stars can vary depending on the nucleosynthesis assumptions.
+This stresses the importance to obtain a high-resolution in age estimations in the very early phases of the galaxy assembly.
 The first steps in this direction were recently shown by \cite{Montalban21}.